Can't wait for the return of Ryan Murphy's cult show? Us neither

-Will Evan Peters have a big part in this series?
+Will Evan Peters and Sarah Paulson have big parts in this series?

 Evan Peters is the only actor to have a main cast role in all six seasons of AHS so far.
 Fans were initially confused to why Peters was yet to appear in the opening episodes of Roanoke, but he later played two roles in the season: as actor Rory Monahan and as Edward Phillipe Mott in recreation sequences.